Judith Silverman Hodara

 Years of admissions experience

-Former head of MBA Admissions at the Wharton School
+Co-Founder and Director, Former Acting Director/Senior Associate of MBA Admissions at the Wharton School

 "I am proud to say I got into my dream school and I could not have done it without Judith."